-The Fund's objective is to provide positive long term total returns by investing primarily in a portfolio of global equities and debt-like securities.
+The investment objective of the Portland 15 of 15 Alternative Fund (the Fund) is to provide positive long term total returns by investing primarily in a portfolio of global equities and debt-like securities.
 The Fund seeks to provide capital growth and income by primarily investing in a portfolio of equities, American Depository Receipts, and which may include exchange traded funds (ETFs) with a focus on North American listed companies.
 The Fund may also engage in borrowing for investment purposes.

-On April 20, 2020, the Fund was converted to an "alternative mutual fund".
 The Fund is considered an "alternative mutual fund" according to National Instrument 81-102, meaning it is permitted to use strategies generally prohibited by conventional mutual funds, such as the ability to invest up to 20% of its net asset value in securities of a single issuer (rather than 10% for conventional mutual funds); the ability to invest up to 100% or more of its net asset value in physical commodities either directly or through the use of specified derivatives; borrow, up to 50% of its net asset value, cash to use for investment purposes; sell, up to 50% of its net asset value, securities short (the combined level of cash borrowing and short selling is limited to 50% in aggregate); and aggregate exposure up to 300% of its net asset value.